hypereikon.online @hypereikon

 mediation as ecology archive as living matter sound as temporal root system as instrument

-horizontal threads / not vertical categories
+horizontal threads / recurring currents

 01